-But is the water actually safe?
+Are you constantly worried that the water you drink every day is as safe as it looks?
 It’s a question that often lingers in the back of our minds.
-While municipal water treatment processes are designed to remove impurities and ensure the safety of our drinking water, one substance that frequently raises concern is chlorine.
-Widely used as a disinfectant in water treatment plants, chlorine plays a critical role in neutralizing harmful bacteria and viruses.
+While municipal water treatment processes remove impurities and ensure the safety of our drinking water, one substance that often raises concern is chlorine.

 Chlorine byproducts and why you should be worried